Inside Julie Chen's Complicated World as Les Moonves' Wife and Host of 2 CBS Shows

 Just last week, talking about the first New Yorker report, Sharon Osbourne—who along with Chen and executive producer Sara Gilbertis the only co-host who's been on The Talk since the beginning—said on The Howard Stern Show that while she adored Julie and socialized with her, she barely knew Les.
 Her husband, Ozzy Osbourne, didn't know Les at all, Sharon added.

-On the show together last year, Chen and Osbourne said that both of their husbands had pleaded with them not to discuss their personal lives—or at least not their sex lives.
+On the show together in 2015, Chen and Osbourne said that both of their husbands had pleaded with them not to discuss their personal lives—or at least not their sex lives.
+However, Chen did admit—when directly asked—that being with such a powerful guy was, "I'm not gonna lie, it's pretty good."
+Asked if she thought she could've married a regular guy, she said, "I never thought I was going to get married."
+And, answering his question, "probably not, to be honest."

+But, Chen added, "it's not about power, I need a strong personality, so whether that translates into power in the business world, I don't know.
+But I need someone who's not going to take my crap...
+"I find it attractive that there's a part of me that's kinda like, I'll listen to him.
+'Cause I...don't listen to a lot of people, I want to be the one calling the shots.
+There's a part of me that likes having someone to call the shots instead of me doing all the work."
+At home, "I let him be boss."

+"Sex has to be there, but you have to be a partner," she also said (again, answering a pointed question from Howard).
+"You have to be equal partners."

-"In many ways, Ozzy and Leslie are very similar," Chen surmised.
+"In many ways, Ozzy and Leslie are very similar," Chen also surmised.
 "They're the same age..."
 Howard then interrupted with other questions, and ultimately Chen divulged that her husband went to bed at around midnight and a vodka on the rocks was his preferred aid for winding down.

 Asked what Les' worst habit was, Chen deadpanned, "Everything he does is perfect."